-Program Student Learning Outcomes
+Student Learning Outcomes

-- 1. Students will demonstrate competency in command of the transducer. - 2.
-Students will execute clinical competence in diagnostic ultrasound exams in the clinical setting. - 3.
-Students will select appropriate technical factors, with use of all ultrasound equipment. - 4.
-Student will develop the ability to recognize and record anatomy and pathology using ultrasound. - 5.
+- 1. Students will demonstrate competency in command of Radiography equipment. - 2.
+Students will execute clinical competence in performing radiography exams in the clinical setting. - 3.
+Students will select appropriate technical factors for examination being performed. - 4.
+Student will develop the ability to perform image evaluation criteria. - 5.
 Students will demonstrate analytical and evaluative abilities in a clinical setting. - 6.
 Students will demonstrate and develop professional demeanor with Healthcare Team. - 7.
 Students will apply ALARA practices. - 8.
 Students will demonstrate applicable patient care methods. - 9.
 Students will demonstrate effective written and oral communication. - 10.
-Students will demonstrate competent use and delivery of information via electronic sources. - 11.
-Students will modify examinations according to patient condition and or technical considerations. - 12.
+Students will demonstrate competent use and delivery of information via electronic sources.

+- 11. Students will modify examinations according to patient condition and or technical considerations. - 12.
 Students enrolled in the program will graduate. - 13.
 Students will acquire jobs in the profession. - 14.
 Students will pass the ARDMS/ARRT certification exams. - 15.
-Employees will be satisfied with graduates.
+Employees will be satisfied with the graduates.